cloudcreativity/ddd-modules/docs/guide/application/events.md

 ## Integration Event Messages

-Integration event messages are defined by writing a class that implements the `IntegrationEventInterface`.
+Integration event messages are defined by writing a class that implements the `IntegrationEvent` interface.
 The class should be named according to event it represents, and should contain properties that represent the data being exchanged.

 The integration event interface is light-weight and defines only two methods: